www-splitcells-net/net.splitcells.network/README.md

 </div>

 > We provide an open source [ecosystem](https://splitcells.net/net/splitcells/gel/index.html) centered around optimization and operations research.
-> The [shell framework OSI](https://splitcells.net/net/splitcells/os/state/interface/README.html) is used to easy the ecosystem's development,
+> The [shell framework OSI](https://splitcells.net/net/splitcells/os/state/interface/README.html) is used to ease the ecosystem's development,
 > by integrating local development projects with the developer's computer and programs.

 ## Where to start?